jonramos/anki-belt/README.md

 If you find some bugs or you have some tips, you can open a issue or send me an email.

 <b> These belts are familiar...</b></br>
-Perhaps, if you are a old BMO online gamer, these certainly are familiar.
+Perhaps, if you are a old BMO online player, these certainly are familiar.
 This plugin is also a tribute to this game (currently closed).